Enjoy sex like you used to

 Pelvic floor muscle exercises are often done with biofeedback.
 Biofeedback uses special sensors to monitor how you relax and contract your muscles.
 This allows a healthcare professional to observe your muscles and instruct you on how to improve your coordination.
 Research shows that biofeedback is effective at helping with pelvic floor issues.

-A pelvic floor physical therapist or physiotherapist can also advise you on how to continue your pelvic floor dysfunction treatment at home, whether it’s through Kegel exercises, lifestyle changes or other techniques.
+A pelvic floor physical therapist or urology expert can also advise you on how to continue your pelvic floor dysfunction treatment at home, whether it’s through Kegel exercises, relaxation exercises, lifestyle changes, or other techniques.

-A number of lifestyle changes can prevent and treat pelvic floor dysfunction.
-If you have difficulties with your pelvic floor, certain healthy habits can reduce the severity of your symptoms.
+A number of lifestyle changes may help prevent pelvic floor dysfunction or reduce the severity of your symptoms.

 Try the following: